 Unfortunately, iPhone 5 and iPhone 6 Plus camera settings lack the Portrait Mode.
 But if you want to try bokeh in your photos, you can opt for third-party apps such as Tadaa SLR, instead.

 In Portrait Mode, you also get to change the lighting in your photo through Portrait Lighting.
-By tapping the screen, you can make your image look like you took it in a stage or even a studio.
+By tapping the iPhone camera screen, you can make your image look like you took it at a stage or even a studio.

 To use Portrait Lighting, you first need to select Portrait Mode in the camera app.
 You’ll find the following lighting effects at the lower part of the screen:

 If you don’t want to add any lighting effects, then choose the default iPhone setting Natural Light.
 To create moody portraits, you can try Contour Light.
-On the other hand, if you want professional-looking results, you can select Stage or Studio Light, instead.
+For professional-looking results, you can select Stage or Studio Light.

-The iPhone’s camera evolves all the time.
-So always take your time to learn about the new features your device offers and how to use them effectively.
+The iPhone camera evolves continuously.
+Always take your time to learn about the new features your device offers and how to use them effectively.

-Remember that there’s almost no limit with what you can do when you combine photography skills with technology.
+Remember that there’s almost no limit for what you can do when you combine photography skills and creativity with technology.